Manas56/JSAssessment/README.md

-Description :-
+                                                                    :-METACRAFTERS PROJECT :-
+1.javascriptBeginners.js : In this, we learnt about how the NFTs are created, the process of creating the variable holding NFTs, their metadata and how those NFTs will get minted and the total number of NFTs which are being supplied.

-This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
+2.ethBeginners.sol :This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the
-This program can be easily compiled using using Remix IDE.In this contract, we create our own token and can also know which address contains how much amount of token, how much amount of token gets minted or burnt and what is the total supply of the token available.
+Ethereum blockchain.This program can be easily compiled using using Remix IDE.In this contract, we create our own token and can also know which address containshow much amount of token, how much amount of token gets minted or burnt and what is the total supply of the token available.

 -> Overview